 Nephrolithiasis: Diagnosis and Management in the ED

-Authors: Subhanir Sunil Chitnis, MD (@ChitnisMD), Dawn Kabba, MD (EM Resident Physicians, Rutgers NJMS) and Miriam Kulkarni, MD (EM Attending Physician, Rutgers NJMS) // Editor: Alex Koyfman, MD & Justin Bright, MD
+Authors: Subhanir Sunil Chitnis, MD (@ChitnisMD, EM Resident Physician, Rutgers NJMS), Dawn Kabba, MD (EM Resident Physician, Rutgers NJMS), and Miriam Kulkarni, MD (EM Attending Physician, Rutgers NJMS) // Edited by: Alex Koyfman, MD & Justin Bright, MD

 - Calcium oxalate (and to some degree calcium phosphate) stones account for 80% of all kidney stones